dliting/nlang/README.md

 # NLang

-NLang is a scripting language compiler and IDE, extracted from the EN game engine as a standalone teaching/research open-source project.
+NLang is a scripting language compiler and IDE, extracted from the a game engine I previous devoloped and as a standalone teaching/research open-source project.

 ## Build Dependencies